Agencies, Bureaus & Commissions

 Corporations, Securities & Commercial Licensing Bureau (CSCL)

-Performs the public facing duties of helping to grow business activity in Michigan through the Corporations Division, and by protecting the health, welfare, and safety of Michigan citizens through regulatory and licensing functions of the Securities, Licensing, and Enforcement divisions.
+Performs the public facing duties of helping to grow business activity in Michigan through the Corporations Division, and by protecting the health, welfare, and safety of Michigan citizens through regulatory and licensing functions of the Securities & Audit and Commercial Licensing divisions.

 Promotes economic growth by facilitating the formation and development of business entities in Michigan while ensuring compliance with reporting and registration requirements.